 Change is necessary, but hard and risky.
 Without change businesses will miss opportunities to adapt to the unforgiving business world, and decline.
 However, change can be tamed if the attitude towards it is changed to be considered a good thing, and is addressed with a focus on people, process and technology, in that order.
 Done right, you can implement the change that will increase the bottom line and avoid a collapse of your soufflé.

-November 10th, 2011 6:46 pm Category: Enterprise Resource Planning, Global Supply Chain, Network Design, Operations Research, Optimization, Richard Guy, SAP Integration, Software Optimization, Supply Chain Agility, Supply Chain Improvement, Supply Chain Planning, Sustainability, by: Richard Guy
+November 10th, 2011 6:46 pm Category: Enterprise Resource Planning, Global Supply Chain, Network Design, Operations Research, Optimization, SAP Integration, Software Optimization, Supply Chain Agility, Supply Chain Improvement, Supply Chain Planning, Sustainability, by: Richard Guy

 The rise of zombies in pop culture has given credence to the idea that a zombie apocalypse could happen.
 In a CFO zombie scenario, CFO’s would take over entire companies, roaming the halls eating anything living that got in their way.
 They would target the brains of supply chain managers and operations people.
 The proliferation of this idea has led many business people to wonder “How do I avoid a CFO zombie apocalypse?”

 Supply chain managers are seeking and developing new and improved ways to exploit the volumes of data available from their ERP systems.
 They are choosing advanced analytics technologies to understand and design efficient sustainable supply chains.
 These advanced analytics technologies rely on the use of optimization technology.
 I am using the mathematical concept of “optimization” as opposed to non-mathematical process of making something better.